 So what is factored into the price of the material you choose?

 Everything has to come from somewhere – and the origins of the material you choose will affect the price tag.
 Who you use as a supplier, where in the world you’re getting the material from compared to where your chosen processing facility is.
 Prices will also be different depending on how the material is harvested and what type of labor the supplier employs.
-The more sustainable the material is the higher the price will be – that’s where your brand has to decide on what’s most important to you.
+The more sustainable the material, the higher the price will be – that’s where your brand has to decide on what’s most important to it.

-When it comes to transportation both distance and method are going to affect the price tag.
+When it comes to transportation, both distance and method are going to affect the price tag.
 On average US businesses spend 10.4% of their annual revenue on transportation of goods alone.
 The further away your production facility is to where you have harvested the material, the higher the price of transportation will be.
 Difficult quantities, gas prices and weather/road conditions also hike up the price – as well as which method of transportation you choose and the part of the world you are sourcing your materials from.

 Within transportation the costs include:

-It’s not a good thing, but ethical labor is more expensive than labor which isn’t aligned with international labor regulations or human rights laws.
+Ethical labor is more expensive than labor which isn’t aligned with international labor regulations or human rights laws.
 While the issue is still a difficult one with lots of politics involved, the suppliers you use should disclose the conditions of their workers and you should be able to access records if you have any doubts.
 The decision of the labor you hire is a decision that comes down to the ethics of your brand and what your priorities are.

 Pricing fluctuates when natural disasters, pandemics, wars and humanitarian issues mean that materials are harder to source, harvest or transport.
 These issues are usually out of the control of the sector and rely entirely on the luck of the draw.